 "The explosion of color in this living room is a feast for the eyes," says Apartment 34 founder, Erin Hiemstra.
 "I'm a huge fan of dark walls, but it's rare to see a dark room paired with such bright tones.
-As this space illustrates, the unique idea can totally work."
+As this space illustrates, a unique idea can totally work."
 The San Fransisco–based creative knows a thing or two about dark interiors, having recently completed a townhouse renovation that included a perfectly moody room of its own.

 The Styled Bar Cart

-"The mix of elements here are the epitome of my style," says creative director and blogger Erika Brechtel.
+"The mix of elements here is the epitome of my style," says creative director and blogger Erika Brechtel.
 "I love mixing something sleek and sexy like this Kate Moss photograph by Mario Testino with brass vintage pieces, a midcentury modern classic, and finds from around the world."
 Brechtel is known for her interior style that blends off-duty-model chic with modern glam accents.